johanlovgren/SenseTive/README.md

     * Backend server

 # Note
-API keys found in this repository are revoked and can not be used.
+API keys that may be found in this repository were revoked before the repository went public.